 On the way up we’ll also pass one of the main landmarks on the hike, where the sides of the valley turn into cliffs and leave a narrow winding gap to walk through.

 As we get further into the valley the hills turn into crags and we’ll be in for the main ascent of the hike, working our way up a hillside to cross over at a pass in the mountains.
-The trail gets rather steep just before the pass.
+The trail gets steep just before the pass, and it’s quite a taxing climb.

 On the other side of the pass the trail will take us down through forest and then out through a mostly-abandoned village.
 After walking through the village we’ll get on to a concreted road for an easy walk of 30-40 minutes down another valley.
 We’ll come out to the main road, on the Hebei side of the border.